-Today's UV index in Hörden, Germany will be up to 5.1, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Hörden, Germany will be up to 6.4, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Hörden, Germany, typically ranges from low to moderate levels throughout the year, with higher values in late spring and summer months.
 It rarely reaches extreme levels, reflecting its temperate climate.
 Seasonal weather in Hörden includes cold winters with occasional snow and mild to warm summers.
 Spring and autumn are transitional with variable temperatures and rainfall.
 The region experiences distinct seasons with moderate precipitation spread fairly evenly across the year.
 Compared to neighboring countries like the Netherlands and Poland, Hörden has a similar temperate climate but might be slightly cooler due to its inland location.
 It receives less rainfall than western coastal areas but more than some eastern parts of Germany.